EMCY

 3. Each candidate presents his or her programme during one single round.
 The candidates of the 3 levels will be spread over the 3 days of the competition.

-4. Special Prizes are optional.
-The piece commissioned to Gérard Pesson is com- pulsory.
+4. The Special Prize is optional.
+The piece commissioned to Miharu Ogura is compulsory.

-5. Prizes as well as Special Prizes will be awarded by the jury.
+5. Prizes as well as the Special Prize will be awarded by the jury.

 6. The jury’s decisions will be based on the excellence of the interpretation, as well as on the choice and originality of the programme.
 All jury decisions are final and will not be discussed.